-Researchers uncover toxic interaction in neurons that leads to dementia and ALSDecember 10th, 2012 in Medical research /
+Researchers uncover toxic interaction in neurons that leads to dementia and ALSDecember 10, 2012 in Medicine & Health / Medical research

 Researchers at Mayo Clinic in Florida have uncovered a toxic cellular process by which a protein that maintains the health of neurons becomes deficient and can lead to dementia.
 The findings shed new light on the link between culprits implicated in two devastating neurological diseases: and amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.
 The study is published Dec.
 10 in the online issue of Proceedings of the National Academy of Sciences.